bigdatacesga/web-ui/README.md

 Now browse to the app at `http://localhost:9001/app/index.html`.

-It is also possible to run the angularjs application in standalone mode (without the proxy) using:
+It is also possible to run the angularjs application in standalone mode (without the proxy) with automatic page reload, for that you have to change package.json to use http-server instead of grunt:
 ```
-npm start
+    "start": "http-server -a localhost -p 8000 -c-1",
 ```

 In this case the app is accessible at `http://localhost:8000/app/index.html`.